itsalfredakku/rxops-uikit/docs/CONTRIBUTING.md

-# 🤝 Contributing to RxOps UI
+# 🤝 Contributing to RxOps UIKit

-Welcome to the RxOps UI component library!
-We're excited to have you contribute to our healthcare-focused UI components.
+Welcome to the RxOps UIKit!
+We're excited to have you contribute to our Medical industry-focused UI components.

 ## 🚀 Quick Start